Victims and witnesses in the Lori Vallow Daybell trial

 Alex Cox

-Alex Cox was Ms Vallow’s brother – who mysteriously died in December 2019.
+Alex Cox was Vallow’s brother – who mysteriously died in December 2019.

-He also shot dead Ms Vallow’s fourth husband Charles Vallow in July 2019.
+He also shot dead Vallow’s fourth husband Charles Vallow in July 2019.

 In December 2019 – just as Tammy’s body was being exhumed by authorities – Cox died suddenly aged 51.